 Keep the positives in mind

-Bottom line – single parenthood is demanding.
-Remind yourself that you’re up to the challenge.
-And remember that your kids are watching and learning from how you’re handling your student loans and finances.
+Single parenthood can be extremely demanding.
+Remind yourself that you’re up to the challenge — you’ve proven you are, just by coming this far.
+Remember too that your kids are watching and learning from how you’re handling your student loans and finances.

-Student debt is a big burden, but you can manage it — and even get past it and pay it off.
-And in the process, you’ll show your kids what self-reliance and responsibility look like in action.
+Student debt is a big burden, but you can manage it — and pay it off — with some self confidence and a bit of help.